#RuralHealthChat: Community Paramedicine

 Because rural emergency medical services often experience lower volume of calls, it can be difficult for rural communities to financially support those services.
 And yet, the loss of EMS can be devastating in these communities.
 Additionally, rural residents often face more difficulty in accessing health care due to distance and lack of public transportation options.
 The Community Paramedicine model allows paramedics to spend time when they are not responding to emergencies making house calls to provide primary care, post-discharge follow-up care, and education and health promotion programs.

-We used the hashtag #RuralHealthChat to tweet with expert co-hosts and special guests about adverse childhood experiences in rural areas.
+We used the hashtag #RuralHealthChat to tweet with expert co-hosts and special guests about community paramedicine in rural areas.
 If you’d like to see our conversation or access the many resources shared, they are all available below, via Listly.